-Vision Homes Association supports adults that have either learning or physical disabilities (sometimes both).
-Some of the people we support have limited verbal communication or additional healthcare needs.
+Vision Homes Association supports adults that have multiple disabilities as well as additional healthcare needs.
+Most of the people we support have visual impairments and limited verbal communication

-We assist people with ongoing health conditions, e.g. supporting them to manage their diabetes or epilepsy.
+Although this is not a nursing home, we do assist people with ongoing health conditions, e.g. supporting them to manage their diabetes or epilepsy.